ozuriexv/SublimeSuricata/README.md

 Now built with a custom color scheme instead of just a highlighter based on existing color schemes.

-Accounts for all of the following in Suricata-7.0.0rc1 onwards:
+Accounts for all of the following in Suricata-7.0.0rc1:
 - Meta keywords
 - IP keywords
 - TCP keywords